-As of August 22, 2011, our Audit Committee consists of the following directors: Dan Biran, Ilana Avidov-Mor and Dov Pekelman, all of whom have been determined to be independent as defined by the applicable NASDAQ rules and those of the SEC.
+Currently, our Audit Committee consists of the following directors: Dan Biran, Hasmukh Shah and Ilana Avidov-Mor, all of whom have been determined to be independent as defined by the applicable NASDAQ rules and those of the SEC.
 Ilana Avidov-Mor and Dan Biran are statutory external directors.
 Dan Biran is the chairman of the Audit Committee.